What is a RADAR Key & How to Use One

 What is a RADAR Key?

-The idea is simple: keep facilities secure from misuse while making sure disabled people can access them whenever they need.
+The primary goal of the National Key Scheme is to keep facilities secure from vandalism or misuse while making sure disabled people can access them whenever they need.
+You will find RADAR key locked toilets in thousands of public spaces.
+These include:

 Who Uses RADAR Keys?

-Why RADAR Keys Are Important
+Why RADAR Keys Are Important for Accessibility

-With a RADAR key, disabled people can:
+With your own RADAR key, you can:

 Where to Get a RADAR Key